ec-jrc/lisflood-code/4_annex_tests/index.md

 ## Release test for EFAS and GloFAS

 At each release, in addition to pass all tests described above, LISFLOOD is tested also with full domains of EFAS and GLOFAS.
-These tests are executed by internal LF developers before a new release is officially published.
+These tests are executed by internal LF developers when hidrological model is not changed.

 [🔝](#top)